 I wrote this last week, but just never felt like it was ready to be sent out into the world… I wanted to wait for a perfect picture… for the feeling of completion.
 Instead, I dropped in this photo of my brother walking me down the aisle, a very special experience on one of the best days of my life.
 It seems a little out of place… but to me it is a picture of God's provision over a difficult circumstance.
 I hit publish not because this post feels complete, but because it doesn't.
-The Lord is working something in me that is much larger and that will not be completed.
+The Lord is working something in me that is much larger and that will not be completed until His return.
 Sometimes, that is immensely frustrating.
 Other times, it is liberating… like today.
 Fifteen years ago last week I walked through the most difficult circumstance I have ever experienced.
 For years, I had ridden to and from the Montgomery Cancer Center.
 I had seen hopelessness in the eyes of the unimaginably sick and an optimism in light of a harsh reality in others.
 I saw that optimism in the eyes of my dad.
 When a bleak diagnosis of living just a few more months hits, I’m not sure how you are suppose to respond, but my dad responded with fight.
 Months went by, and then years.
 He fought into remission more than once with a continued joy in the face of odds that were stacked like a tower against him.

 And then, tax day hit.
 My dad had been an accountant all of his working life, and with his unending wealth of humor, it was only appropriate that the day he hated the most out of the year would be the day that he would lose his battle with cancer.
 As an eleven year old, I don’t know that I really understood all that was going on around me.
 I just knew that my dad - my best friend and my encourager - would not be coming home again.